 It was created by the Coronavirus Aid, Relief and Economic Security (CARES) Act of 2020 as a way to encourage employers to keep employees on payroll, hire back staff and help cover overhead expenses.
-It covers eight weeks of eligible operating costs, starting on February 15 — and you can apply for forgiveness.
+It covers eight or 24 weeks of eligible operating costs, starting on February 15th up to December 31st — and you can apply for forgiveness.

 How does the Paycheck Protection Program work?